magiclen/rocket-jwt-authorization/README.md

 [![Build Status](https://travis-ci.org/magiclen/rocket-jwt-authorization.svg?branch=master)](https://travis-ci.org/magiclen/rocket-jwt-authorization)

-This crate provides a procedure macro to create request guards used for authorization.
+This crate provides a procedural macro to create request guards used for authorization.

 See `examples`.